Vasectomy and vasectomy reversalMale sterilization; Vasovasostomy; Vasoepididymostomy

 - Conventional vasectomy uses 1 to 2 incisions in the scrotum.
 The incision is closed with dissolvable sutures.

 - No-scalpel vasectomy (NSV) is much more commonly performed.
 In this minimally invasive procedure, the surgeon makes a tiny hole in the skin of your scrotum by separating the skin with a sharp instrument.
-No stiches are used.
+No stitches are used.
 A special glue may be used to seal the skin.

 - Both procedures involve cutting and sealing each vas deferens.